 Ford Motor Company’s Products (Product Mix)

-- Automotive parts/components
+- Automotive parts and accessories

 - Financial services